ImageMagick/Usage-Markdown/morphology/index.md

 This script makes it a lot easier to view and understand the various kernels, and is used extensivally in these programs.

-If you want to create a kernel from an existing image, a script "`image2kernel`" can be used to create a kernel data file from a image.
+If you want to create a kernel from an existing image, a script "`image2kernel`" can be used to create a kernel data file from an image.
 This script normally takes a gray-scale image, but if a multi-colored image is given each channel of the image is converted as a separate kernel data file.

 For an example of using kernels generated from images see the convolution method of [Alternatives to Drawing Symbols](../draw/#symbol_alts).